alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates/README.md

 #### Conversion to SQLite3 for speed optimisation

-As extracting videos to image format in a per-frame fashion we opt to used SQL databases for each of the videos.
+Instead of extracting video frames to images we opt to use SQL databases for each of the videos.
 This effectively (1) limits the number of random read operations and (2) The number of _inodes_ used as individual image files (`.png`/`.jpeg`/etc.) increase the number of _inodes_ used significantly.

  **In total, the speed-up in reading times is close to ~1000x of that with conventional random-access image files**